technomancy/leiningen/doc/TUTORIAL.md

 the shell wrapper vs uberjar you can specify a :main ns inside the :shell-wrapper map.
 You may also specify a :bin key, which should point to a file relative to the project's root to use as a shell wrapper template instead of the default.
-The <tt>format</tt> function is called with the contents of this file along with the necessary classpath and the main namespace, so put %s in the right place.
+The `format` function is called with the contents of this file along with the necessary classpath and the main namespace, so put %s in the right place.
 See [the default